 While this may seem like a “fluffy” post for me, fundraising is so important.

-With the money that my PTA has raised in the past, we’ve purchased Chromebooks, a special needs playground, and much more!
-And this year, the proceeds from our silent auction will help fund a major upgrade to our school library including: new furniture, 3D printing and virtual reality technology.
+With the money that my PTA has raised in the past, we’ve purchased Chromebooks, a special needs playground, and school library upgrades including: new furniture, 3D printing and virtual reality technology.

 My little engineer rarely comments on school voluntarily, but the day he heard about these updates, he was quite the motormouth when he walked in the door!